codalotl/goagentbench/README.md

 The ontology is that a scenario belongs to a single `type`:
 - `build-package`: build a new package from scratch.
 - `fix-bug`: fix a bug in one or more packages.
+Fixing a bug also often involves refining a feature, and potentially refactoring.
 - `feature`: add a new feature/enhancement in one or more packages.
 This also includes, "continue development".
 - `refactor`: no semantic changes expected.